Cinven agrees to buy majority stake in German Synlab

 Cinven said the combined businesses would benefit from geographical diversification and a trend towards hospital outsourcing of clinical diagnostics to achieve cost savings in health systems.

-"The European diagnostics laboratories market is characterized by strong volume growth, coupled with reduced capacity and high barriers to entry," Alex Leslie, Senior Principal at Cinven, said.
+"The European diagnostics laboratories market is characterised by strong volume growth, coupled with reduced capacity and high barriers to entry," Alex Leslie, Senior Principal at Cinven, said.

 Cinven offered a higher price than Novo Nordisk (NOVOb.CO), Apax-owned [APAX.UL] Unilabs and EQT, who were runners-up in the auction, a person familiar with the matter said.